Vote.org Election & Voting Policy

 Our democracy is an essential service.
-As we adjust to the danger posed by COVID-19, it is incumbent on Congress and state elections officials to urgently take steps to safeguard the 2020 primary and general elections.
-Ensuring this core tenet of our democracy will require a mix of legislative, operational, and educational tools, including those outlined in this document.
-Vote.org was founded to leverage technology to simplify political engagement, increase voter turnout, and strengthen American democracy .
-While this pandemic is unprecedented, it is amplifying the longstanding structural and legal barriers to voting that Vote.org and its partners work every day to address.
-Vote.org, in collaboration with over 200 public interest organizations, has outlined the following recommendations.
+Ensuring this core tenet of our democracy requires a mix of legislative, operational, and educational tools, including those recommendations outlined in this document.
+Vote.org was founded to leverage technology to simplify political engagement, increase voter turnout, and strengthen American democracy.

 Voter Education and Combating Misinformation:

 Ensuring a free and fair election every November will require changes to how and where people vote across the United States.
 None of the changes recommended below will have the intended impact without a significant investment in voter education and programs to combat misinformation.
 Doing so is essential to ensuring that American voters have confidence in their system, clarity on how to exercise their right to the ballot, and in many cases, convincing rationale for changing how they vote.

 The recommendations below cut across multiple jurisdictions and apply uniquely state by state.
 Because the United States’ electoral system is decentralized, no one set of changes can be applied uniformly across the country.
 This dynamic adds to the potential for confusion and miscommunication and underscores the importance of clear, regular, and direct communication by state and local officials throughout the next seven months.